RD17/ambar/README.md

 ## What is Ambar

-Ambar is a document search and management system with automated crawling, OCR, deduplication and ultra-fast full-text search.
-Imagine having billions of files in different formats like xls, doc, txt, pdf, ppt, etc..., in any encoding.
-Ambar securely stores them and gives you an ability to search through their content and metadata in milliseconds.
-It is very lightweight, simple and intuitive, but yet very fast and powerful.
-All the rocket-science is hidden behind the simple UI.
+Ambar is an open-source document search and management system with automated crawling, OCR, tagging and instant full-text search.

+Ambar defines the new way to manage your documents out of the box:

+- Ingest documents from any source
+- Find documents and images instantly with Google-like search
+- Manage your documents with tags, hide irrelevant search results
+- Download or share links to your documents, even if they've been deleted from the source

 ## Features